 We’ve been to almost all of them recently and haven’t found any that require you to go off trail.

 While we don’t really think that you need any extra incentive to go to the many scenic viewpoints in Banff, it’s still fun to seek them out and snap a picture.
-That’s why we’ve also included it in our 50 Free Things to do in Banff.
-Many of these spots are also some of the best picnic areas in Banff!

 You can share your pictures with Parks Canada using the hashtag #ShareTheChair.
 Give us a tag on your Instagram pics of red chairs in Banff too! @travelbanffcanada